-- For glass engraving, use the diamond paste for the final stages of polishing, applying a tiny amount to a felt bob or point.
+- For glass engraving, use the diamond paste for the final polishing stages, applying a tiny amount to a felt bob or point.

-- Use the finer grits of such as 1 micron to restore and polish jewels or for a superfine polish after having removed scratches.
+- Use finer grits such as 1 micron to restore and polish jewels or for a superfine polish after removing scratches.

-- Our diamond grinding paste will restore the shine to fused glass edges as well.
+- Our diamond grinding paste will also restore the shine to fused glass edges.

 How to use Diamond Polishing Paste

-To apply the paste you can either use a felt polishing bob on a rotary tool, a piece of leather or wood or if polishing a pivot then apply the paste directly and then use a wooden peg to grind with.
+To apply the paste, you can either use a felt polishing bob on a rotary tool, a piece of leather or wood or if polishing a pivot, apply the paste directly and then use a wooden peg to grind with.

-Alternatively apply to a soft wheel using a canvas belt, one belt for each grade.
-There are so many ways to apply the diamond paste it seems that everyone has their own method, I have even heard of one horologist using some old camera film!
+Alternatively, apply to a soft wheel using a canvas belt, one belt for each grade.
+There are so many ways to apply the diamond paste.
+Everyone seems to have their own method; I have even heard of one horologist using some old camera film!

 KD-C1 Diamond powder in water soluble oil